slatedocs/slate/source/includes/_role_permissions.md

 Parameter |  Type   | Description
 --------- | ------- | -----------
-id | integer | id for the desired role page | json | A page object as described <a href="#pagination">here</a>
+id | integer | Id for the desired role page | json | A page object as described <a href="#pagination">here</a>